Dev Mode. Emulators used.

 Director Peters.

-You are correct, Flip Herndon associate superintendent of operations and facilities.
+You're correct, Flapper and associate superintendent of operations and facilities.

-In many cases the parks that are adjacent to schools used to be school district property but we have sold to parks.
+In many cases the parks that are adjacent to schools used to be school district property but we've sold to parks.

 We do indeed have some partnerships.